6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Data validity refers to how closely a data value matches predetermined values or a calculation.

-a.
-Data Validity Based On Business Rules Or Calculation
+Data Validity based on Business Rules or Calculation – Example

-Example: The business rule for Net Amount is Gross Amt – (Tax Amt + Fee Amt + Commission Amt).
+Example: The business rule for the Net Amount is: Gross Amt – (Tax Amt + Fee Amt + Commission Amt).

 The net amount can be validated by calculating the expected value based on the business rule given above.